Max Headroom (TV series): Other characters

-Stew, Blipvert Victim (Brian Healy), a viewer whose head explodes from watching blipverts, impelling Edison Carter to investigate Network 23.

 Development and production

 The series was based on the Channel 4 British TV film produced by Chrysalis, Max Headroom: 20 Minutes into the Future.
 Cinemax aired the UK pilot followed by a six-week run of highlights from The Max Headroom Show, a UK music video show where Headroom appears between music videos.
 ABC took an interest in the pilot and asked Chrysalis/Lakeside to produce the series for American audiences.

 Max Headroom: 20 Minutes into the Future was re-shot as a pilot program for a new series broadcast by the U.S. ABC television network.
 The pilot featured plot changes and some minor visual touches, but retained the same basic storyline.
 The only original cast retained for the series were Matt Frewer (Max Headroom/Edison Carter) and Amanda Pays (Theora Jones); a third original cast member, W. Morgan Sheppard, joined the series as "Blank Reg" in later episodes.
 Among the non-original cast, Jeffrey Tambor co-starred as "Murray", Edison Carter's neurotic producer.

 The show went into production in late 1986 and ran for six episodes in the first season and eight in the second.